phone_icon

 Las Alpujarras - Granada: 1 hr.
 40 mins. approx.

-Enjoy Spain, with a Road Trip along Andalucia's Pueblos Blancos.
+Enjoy Spain, with a Road Trip along Andalucia's Pueblos Blancos (White Villages).
 Start with a visit to imperial Seville (famous worldwide for its culture, monuments, flamenco dance and artistic heritage); then, drive to impressive Ronda (situated along a gorge in a mountainous area); and from there, continue for a stay in the historical Antequera; then, Las Alpujarras (ideal for walking and hiking enthusiasts); and finally, visit Granada (the city with rich history and inspiring monuments, like the famous ALHAMBRA).
 This is a flexible vacation package.
 Select your number of nights in each city, desired hotel and activities.

 Flexible Itinerary